RageAgainstThePixel/OpenAI-DotNet/README.md

 List and describe the various models available in the API.
 You can refer to the [Models documentation](https://beta.openai.com/docs/models) to understand what models are available and the differences between them.

+Also checkout [model endpoint compatibility](https://platform.openai.com/docs/models/model-endpoint-compatibility) to understand which models work with which endpoints.

 The Models API is accessed via `OpenAIClient.ModelsEndpoint`

 #### [List models](https://beta.openai.com/docs/api-reference/models/list)